iggredible/totitle-vim/README.md

 # Totitle.vim

-Totitle.vim is a plugin that adds an operator to title-case your text.
+Totitle.vim is a plugin that adds an operator to titlecase your text.

-*This project was inspired by Chris Toomley's [vim-title-case](https://github.com/christoomey/vim-title-case) plugin, with some added improvements.*
+*This project was inspired by Chris Toomley's [vim-titlecase](https://github.com/christoomey/vim-titlecase) plugin, with some added improvements.*

 # Usage